 The key changes in the proposed IDP include adding a Vision to the IDP, providing concept land uses for all of the IDP area, introducing a two-tier Area Structure Plan (ASP) process for future development, updating the referral area to exclude areas located beyond the future ring road to the southwest and east, and reducing the timeline for referred document review from 30 days to 14 days.
 Additionally, the proposed IDP requires that connection to municipal services is required for new high-intensity subdivisions within 1⁄4 section of city boundary (except for areas where IACPs are exempt).
 Lastly, it adopts the dispute resolution process established in the Intermunicipal Collaboration Framework (ICF).

-SUBJECT: Intermunicipal Development Plan (IDP) Update DATE: October 15, 2024
+SUBJECT: Intermunicipal Development Plan (IDP) Update DATE: November 4, 2024

+MEETING: City Council

-MEETING: Joint Council REPORT WRITER: Joe Johnson / Reed Desroches
+REPORT WRITER: Joe Johnson

+Page 4 of 5